AP FACT CHECK: Trump's trade claims, Paris protesters' chant

 TRUMP: "The Paris Agreement isn't working out so well for Paris.
 Protests and riots all over France.
 People do not want to pay large sums of money, much to third world countries (that are questionably run), in order to maybe protect the environment.
 Chanting "We Want Trump!"
 Love France." — tweet Saturday.

 THE FACTS: Neither Associated Press journalists covering protests in the city nor any French television networks have shown evidence that supporters were chanting any slogans in support of Trump.
-The protests that began as a revolt against a gas tax increase have turned increasingly violent and the country imposed exceptional security measures Saturday to prevent a repeat of rioting a week ago.
+The protests that began as a revolt against a gas tax increase have turned increasingly violent and France imposed exceptional security measures Saturday to prevent a repeat of rioting a week ago.

 JERUSALEM